speudusa/intro-to-programming-csharp-wiki/Lesson-2-(Booleans-&-Conditionals-&-Debugging).md

 * Check with your class Candidate Engagement Manager for any announcements.

-### Part-Time Students
-* Note the due date for the first graded assignment (should be 2 - 4 weeks away).
-* The assignment will be active in Canvas soon, and the students will know enough after lesson 2 to begin the first part of the assignment.

 ### Full-Time Students
 * Welcome to Day 2!
 * Assignment 1 will be introduced on Day 5